Emergency Dentistry

 • What’s the best way to handle a dental emergency?

-• Dissolve a teaspoon of salt into a mug of warm water and use it as a mouthwash
+• Dissolve a teaspoon of salt in a mug of warm water and use it as a mouthwash to help relieve pain.

-• If your tooth is knocked out, place it in a glass of milk until you can see your dentist
+• If your tooth is knocked out, pick it up by the crown, not the roots, and place it in a glass of milk until you can see your dentist.
+This will help preserve the tooth and increase the chances of successful re-implantation.

-• Try flossing to eliminate any gum pressure
+• Try flossing to relieve any gum pressure that may be causing pain.

-• Use a cold compress on the swelling or painful area
+• Reduce discomfort by using a cold compress on the swelling or painful area.

-• Rinse with diluted Hydrogen Peroxide to kill bacteria
+• Rinse with diluted hydrogen peroxide to kill bacteria that may be causing the issue.

 More questions?